Calsign/APDE/README.md

 If you wish to build APDE yourself, then there are several steps you must take to set up your Eclipse environment.

 I use the ADT Eclipse bundled with the SDK Tools, revision 18.
 I have not tried to build APDE with revision 19, although I imagine it would be possible.
 It's going to have to happen eventually...
 To download ADT, please visit the [Android Developers website](http://developer.android.com/sdk/index.html).
-However, if you have done Android development in Processing before, chances are that you alredy have this installed.
+However, if you have done Android development in Processing before, chances are that you already have this installed.

 On top of Eclipse, I use the EGit plugin to push commits to GitHub.
 This isn't necessary, as you can use Git from the command line (as many hardcore Git users would probably prefer).
 To install EGit, please visit the [Eclipse website](http://www.eclipse.org/egit/download/).
 You may need to install Git as well.